AhmSalama/Heart-Disease-ML-Model/README.md

 # Heart-Disease-ML-Model
-This repository has a ML model that predicts heart problems based on several features
+This repository has a ML model that predicts heart problems based on several features.